Become a Licensed Chemical Dependency Counselor: Career Roadmap

 Find out how to become a licensed chemical dependency counselor.
 Research the education requirements and learn about the experience you need to advance your career in counseling.

-Requirements to Become a Licensed Chemical Dependency Counselor
+Do I Want to Be a Licensed Chemical Dependency Counselor?

 The following table contains the main requirements for being a chemical dependency counselor:

 |Degree Level||Varies by state; private practice requires a master's*|

 |Licensure and/or Certification||Licensure is required, eligibility requirements vary by state*; specialty certification is available**|

 |Experience||2,000 to 3,000 hours of supervised clinical experience for licensure*; counseling experience and post-master's supervision required for certification**|